 A sophisticated security system includes smoke, fire and entry alarms, strategically placed cameras that run 24-hours, motion detection lighting and laser intrusion detection.
 Exterior lighting may not be necessary during daylight, but lighting inside storage units is important so the renters can safely access their property.

 Perimeter fencing that is tall enough and structured to discourage climbing, and with automatic gates that open by secure codes and close automatically are an attractive security feature.
-One of the key factors to gate and fence security is individual responsibility about the secure entry codes.
+One of the key factors to gate and fence security is individual responsibility for the secure entry codes.
 It is highly important that renters do not share their codes with anyone who does not need to have access to the storage unit.

 Sharing the security code and using a personal lock on a unit are two areas where security policies and practices apply.
 Single vehicle entry is another.
 The more people who know the entry code the more chance there is of the code falling into the wrong hands.
 Locking individual storage units with a heavy-duty personal lock is one more level of security and is the responsibility of the renter to keep his or her property safe.

 Having staff on the property is one thing, what staff members are doing while onsite is another.
-Along with regular jobs such as working the office, maintenance and stocking supplies, regularly patrolling and checking the grounds and monitoring security systems is part of keeping the facility secure and safe.
-Whether the security system is monitored onsite by staff, or remotely by a security service, staff or management needs to know that they system is working as it is designed.
+Along with regular jobs such as working the office, maintenance, and stocking supplies, regularly patrolling and checking the grounds and monitoring security systems is part of keeping the facility secure and safe.
+Whether the security system is monitored onsite by staff, or remotely by a security service, staff or management needs to know that the system is working as it is designed.

 The security solutions include fully paved driveways and parking, with lots of clearance for vehicles, trailers, and stored vehicles and boats.
 The storage units meet every need from 5 x 5-foot self-storage units up to units that are 60-feet long and roomy outdoor units for boat and RV storage.